jjanvier/tdd.sh/README.md

 ### The configuration file

 At the root of your project, you must define a `.tdd.yml` configuration file.
-This configuration defines all the aliases you want to use.
+This configuration defines all the test aliases you want to use.
 For instance:

 ```yaml